sparrell/CfsJksAs/README.md

 ## todo

+* still has Cfsjksas.Circle routine which needs to be moved
 * make all agent_stores
 * expand the 14/13=>12 to 14/13/12=>11
 * make adoc pages displayed by dev website instead of map